 Hard disk drive temperature plays a major role when the drive is getting installed on a network attached storage (NAS) system where it operates on a 24/7 basis.
 Especially packing 4, 6 or more HDDs in very close proximity between each other in a NAS could result in potential problems if the heat generated by the HDDs is significantly large.

 For this reason, during the whole duration of the benchmark, we ensured to constantly monitor the temperature of the HDD.
 Even though the N300 was not installed on a system tray and no fan were blowing to it we didn’t see any considerable temperature rise during testing.
-The maximum temperature we could observed was around 34.5 °C (around 94.1 degrees Fahrenheit).
+The maximum temperature we could observe was around 34.5 °C (around 94.1 degrees Fahrenheit).

 We don’t have any professional grade equipment in our labs to measure the noise levels generated by the HDD.
-People complain that this series of Toshiba HDDs (especially the N300) is quite noise.
+People complain that this series of Toshiba HDDs (especially the N300) is quite noisy.
 At least our elderly ears couldn’t notice any substantial difference.
 There was the classical clicking noise by the hard drive head but this is common to all HDDs.
 It seemed that it was slightly louder than other HDDs of the market.
 We also installed 4 of these N300s to a Synology NAS and stress testing them we observed that this clicking noise was slightly louder but again I must say that we are used to such noises.

 We also tried to use a mobile application to measure the noise levels of the Toshiba.
 The application was displaying a peak at 102 Hz.
 At start we thought that it was the noise from the spinning of the disks which in our ears was unnoticeable.
 After some extra investigation and after removing the N300 from the computer we observed that we still had this noise peak at the 102 Hz on the app.
 After digging around we ended to the conclusion that this noise was because of the motherboards chipset fan.
 In other words, it is likely that the noise produced by the CPU or GPU or the power supply unit of the computer is louder than the noise of the Toshiba N300.